dadabobo/docs/comp.devops/kubernetes-apiserver.md

 * `--enable-bootstrap-token-auth`
 	Enable to allow secrets of type '`bootstrap.kubernetes.io/token`' in the 'kube-system' namespace to be used for TLS bootstrapping authentication.
 * `--enable-garbage-collector`
 	Enables the generic garbage collector.
-MUST be synced with the corresponding flag of the kube-controller-manager.
+MUST be synced with the corresponding flag of the `kube-controller-manager`.
   (default `true`)
 * `--enable-logs-handler`
 	If true, install a /logs handler for the apiserver logs. (default true)